 The Logical Link Control (LLC) responsible for managing frames to upper and lower layers, Flow control mechanism and Error checking.

 Frame fragmentation is also done in this Layer.
-If a Frame is longer than MTU (Maximum Transmition Unit), then it is fragmented (divided to the little packets).
+If a frame is longer than MTU (Maximum Transmission Unit), then it is fragmented (divided to the little packets).

 Transport layer is responsible for end-to-end Error Recovery and Flow Control.
 Transport Layer is also the Layer that QoS facilities also performed.

+Different transport layer protocols are used in this layer.
 According to used Layer 4 protocol, Layer 4 Header is added to the packet in this Layer.
 After this the packet called “segment”.

 Presentation Layer (Layer 6) is the Translator of the network.
 There are many data formats in any network.
-There are different encryption and decryption mechanisms.
-For example different type of images(jpeg,gif etc..), videos needs different behaviours.
-Presentation Layer converts this different data into a readable format.
+This layer provides translation between different formats.

 As you know in a network there are some common network devices like Hubs, Repeaters, Bridges, Switches and Routers.
 These devices operates in different Layers of OSI model.
 Lets check this devices and the Layers they are used.